A Unique Child

 When children are troubled and struggling to adapt, play therapy offers a means for adults to focus on providing the right conditions for them to develop their methods and means of play.

-In turn, this can enable them to learn to solve problems, to get along with others and to develop the skills they need to grow and learn.
+In turn, this can enable them to learn to solve problems, get along with others and develop the skills they need to grow and learn.

-During the sessions, the therapist will observe the child’s actions and feelings closely, sometimes engaging in imaginary play, and set limits if the child’s behaviour becomes problematic.
+During the sessions, the therapist will observe the child’s actions and feelings closely, sometimes engaging in imaginary play.
+They’ll set limits if the child’s behaviour becomes problematic.

 Using this approach, children’s problems or issues usually come out naturally in their play.

-When children have a lack of healthy play situations, the therapeutic use of play is based on the missing early learning foundation and ‘replaces’ the playful environment with simple rules and a completely child-led approach.
+When children have a lack of healthy play situations, the therapeutic use of play is based on the missing early learning foundation.
+It ‘replaces’ the playful environment with simple rules and a completely child-led approach.

-The aim of play therapy is to decrease difficulties that interfere significantly with a child’s normally functioning play.
+The aim of therapeutic play is to decrease difficulties that interfere significantly with a child’s normally functioning play.
 It helps children achieve improved communication and understanding and develops their self-observation skills.

-This results in improved impulse control, and more adaptive ways of coping with anxiety and frustration, as well as an improved capacity to trust and to relate to others.
+This results in improved impulse control, and more adaptive ways of coping with anxiety and frustration.
+Children may also improve their capacity to trust and relate to others.

 The set of basic rules when playing with children, as summarised by psychologist and play therapy pioneer Virginia Axline, is a gift that play therapy has to offer to all people involved in young children’s lives.